open-telemetry/opentelemetry-demo/README.md

 a [feature flag](https://opentelemetry.io/docs/demo/feature-flags/); please note that some of these are currently still under testing on our end.

-Coming soon: tutorials on how to troubleshoot each demo scenario using New Relic!
+We are working on [tutorials](https://github.com/newrelic/opentelemetry-demo/blob/main/docs/demo-scenarios/README.md) to show you how to troubleshoot these scenarios in New Relic.

 In the meantime, check out our [documentation](https://docs.newrelic.com/docs/opentelemetry/best-practices/opentelemetry-data-overview/) to learn how to navigate your OpenTelemetry traces, metrics, and logs in New Relic.